panda3d/panda3d-docs/programming/rendering-process/index.rst

 The rendering process in Panda is comprised by four classes and their
 interactions: :class:`.GraphicsPipe`, :class:`.GraphicsEngine`,
-:class:`.GraphicsStateGaurdian`, and :class:`.GraphicsOutput`.
+:class:`.GraphicsStateGuardian`, and :class:`.GraphicsOutput`.
 The following
 sections will explain the purpose of each of these classes in detail.

 Note that the following interfaces are for the advanced user only.
 If you are